nzwulfin/atomic-site/source/docs/gettingstarted.md

     -e STORAGE_PATH=/srv/registry \
     --name=local-registry registry

-We need to change the SELinux context on the directory that docker created for our persistence volume.

-    [fedora@atomic-master ~]$ sudo chcon -Rvt svirt_sandbox_file_t /var/lib/local-registry

 Since we want to make sure the local cache is always up, we'll create a systemd unit file to start it and make sure it stays running.
 Reload the systemd daemon and start the new local-registry service.

     [fedora@atomic-master ~]$ sudo vi /etc/systemd/system/local-registry.service